blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 surveys which, when possible, validate survey reponses via state voter files, primarily the
 [CCES](https://cces.gov.harvard.edu).
 That survey is smaller: approximately 50,000 people surveyed each year, with about 40,000 validated voters.
-For the sake of a first analysis, we will start with the CPS data.
+For this post, we stick to the CPS-VRS because it's bigger.
+In a future post, we may repeat this analysis with the 2020 CCES survey.

 The 100,000 people surveyed by the CPS-VRS are distributed throughout the country, so there will only be a limited number of people in each state, particularly less populous ones.